oscarknagg/oscarknagg.github.io/_posts/2021-04-02-elder-sign-monte-carlo.md

 ### Best cards

+Tradeoff of variance that I haven't considered, let's just mention it

 S-tier
 - Great hall of Celeano: Great rewards, middling difficulty but best of all is that there is a minimal failure penalty
 - The elder sign: similar to above